JCollinJones25/War/README.md

 * Score will stop recording after score limit (done)
 * Draw button should not continue adding score if you keep clicking draw instead of getting new card (done)
 * Draw button shouldn't be able to be clicked after one player wins (done)
-* There needs to be higher stakes when there is a war condition - for point scoring system, tie breaker gets 2 points
+* There needs to be higher stakes when there is a war condition - for point scoring system, tie breaker gets 2 points (done)

 ## Stretch Goals
 * As the game stands, the cards are popped/discarded out of the deck.
 Cards need to be put back into array (deck) when new game button is clicked. (done)